AwkwardTurtle42/AwkwardTurtle42.github.io/Rituals.markdown

  3. **Be Our Guest** - [drop of blood] Grant temporary life and sentience to an inanimate object.
 It will follow the first command you give it, but act according to its nature for the remaining 10 minutes of its life.
  4. **Bird’s Eye View** - Summon a flock of nearby birds to perform surveillance for you.
 They will follow your instructions for a day and report to you what they find, although they will not put themselves in harm’s way.
 For each additional day of service the flock will require a large quantity of bird feed.
  5. **Bloody Bane** - [blood] Mark a weapon with blood.
 The weapon bypasses any armor and supernatural defenses of the creature whose blood was used until the blood washes off.
- 6. **Bone Sense** - [a bone] Crush a bone to know the direction and density of all nearby collections of bones for 10 minutes.
  7. **Bottled Weather** - Capture the current weather in a bottle as you perform a ritual.
 Open the bottle to release the weather.
  8. **Celestial Interruption** - Halt the passage of time, it remains whatever time of day it was when you performed the ritual.
 As long as the effect lasts everyone is deprived, wounds do not heal, and souls cannot cross the Black River.
 When you release your grip, suffer d12 Direct Damage to WIL, plus an additional d12 for each skipped day as time snaps back into motion.
  9. **Chain of Unseeing** - Enclose an area in a chain of precious metal.
 Until something crosses the chain, everything within is shielded from mundane and magical sight.